-Maintain a strategic overview of progress towards the achievement of the ambitions and priorities within Trafford's Sustainable Community Strategy in relation to health and well-being matters.
+9. Maintain a strategic overview of progress towards the achievement of the ambitions and priorities within Trafford's Sustainable Community Strategy and the Annual Delivery Plan (ADP) in relation to health and well-being matters.

 - 10. Identify the Committee's strategic priorities and determine the Overview and Scrutiny work programme to facilitate constructive evidence based critical-friend challenge to policy makers and service providers within the resources available. - 11.
 Assist and advise the Council in the continued development of the Overview and Scrutiny function within Trafford. - 12.
 Receive, consider and action as appropriate requests: - a) from the Executive in relation to particular issues; and - b) on any matters properly referred to the Committee - 13.
-Identify areas requiring in-depth review and allocate these to an appropriate Topic Group.
-The Committee in consultation with the leader of the relevant Topic Group will set the terms of reference, scope and time frame for the review by the Topic Group. - 14.
-In relation to the terms of reference of the Committee it may: - assist the Council, Executive and shadow Health and Well-being Board in the development of its budget and policy framework by in-depth analysis of policy issues; - review and scrutinise the decisions made by and performance of the Executive and/or committees and Council officers both in relation to individual decisions and over time; - c) review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas; - d) review and scrutinise the performance of other public bodies in the area and invite reports from them by requesting them to address the overview and scrutiny committee and local people about their activities and performance; - e) conduct research, community and other consultation as it deems appropriate in the analysis of policy issues and possible options; - f) question and gather evidence from any other person with their consent. - g) consider and implement mechanisms to encourage and enhance community participation in the development of policy options; - question members of the Executive and/or committees, senior officers of the Council and representatives of relevant partner authorities on relevant issues and proposals affecting the area and about decisions and performance;

-- i) liaise with other external organisations operating in the area, whether national, regional or local, to ensure that the interests of local people are enhanced by collaborative working; and - j) undertake any other activity that assists the Committee in carrying out its functions.
+Identify areas requiring in-depth review.
+The Committee will set the terms of reference, scope and time frame for the review. - 14.
+In relation to the terms of reference of the Committee it may: - assist the Council, Executive and shadow Health and Well-being Board in the development of its budget and policy framework by in-depth analysis of policy issues; - b) review and scrutinise the decisions made by and performance of the Executive and/or committees and Council officers both in relation to individual decisions and over time; - c) review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas; - review and scrutinise the performance of other public bodies in the area and invite reports from them by requesting them to address the overview and scrutiny committee and local people about their activities and performance; - e) conduct research, community and other consultation as it deems appropriate in the analysis of policy issues and possible options; - f) question and gather evidence from any other person with their consent. - g) consider and implement mechanisms to encourage and enhance community participation in the development of policy options; - h) question members of the Executive and/or committees, senior officers of the Council and representatives of relevant partner authorities on relevant issues and proposals affecting the area and about decisions and performance; - i) liaise with other external organisations operating in the area, whether national, regional or local, to ensure that the interests of local people are enhanced by collaborative working; and j) undertake any other activity that assists the Committee in carrying out its functions.